 Do your kids struggle with saying big numbers?
 Try this nifty trick and your kids will crush 5,6, & 7 figure numbers.
 This activity will make learning fun and teaching numeracy easy!

-You probably have these students in you classroom, they are the ones that will say big numbers in a string, “seven, one, three, two, six, five” instead of seven hundred and thirteen thousand two hundred and sixty five.
+You probably have Kids in you classroom that say big numbers in a string without using any place value markers.
+They may say “seven, one, three, two, six, five” instead of seven hundred and thirteen thousand two hundred and sixty five.

 Help your students become confident at saying big numbers with this cool trick!
 Scroll to the end of the post for your FREE printables and be sure to visit our Teacher Worksheets page for more Freebies!